aclark4life/pelican-blog/content/please-do-my-homework.rst

 .. image:: /images/homework1.png
     :alt: Question #1

-In principal, and putting aside `/r/learnpython <http://www.reddit.com/r/learnpython>`_, I have no problem with Redditors asking questions on /r/Python that are better suited to /r/learnpython.
+In principle, and putting aside `/r/learnpython <http://www.reddit.com/r/learnpython>`_, I have no problem with Redditors asking questions on /r/Python that are better suited to /r/learnpython.
 E.g.

 .. image:: /images/homework2.png
     :alt: Question #2